Automatic-Ingest-Digital-Archives/SCALA/RODA Manual Ingestion Via HTTPS.md

 * Process
 * Assessment

-To make an ingest you need to select or upload one or more SIP's in the system, so you need to click on the Transfer button in the menu described in above and shown in the figure:
+To make an ingest you need to select or upload one or more SIP's in the system, so you need to click on the Transfer button in the menu described in above and shown in the figure:</br>
 ![image](https://user-images.githubusercontent.com/87436774/153420501-4eb5345f-a2b4-46b1-a1f5-e049af1be339.png)

-This button sends you to the transfer page, as can be seen here:
+This button sends you to the transfer page, as can be seen here:</br>
 ![image](https://user-images.githubusercontent.com/87436774/153420598-5c812251-42aa-4d01-9e00-3dd7b90de333.png)

-In this page click on the upload button, to upload one or more SIP's, when the SIP's upload is done the page will be the same as shown:
+In this page click on the upload button, to upload one or more SIP's, when the SIP's upload is done the page will be the same as shown:</br>
 ![image](https://user-images.githubusercontent.com/87436774/153420709-7d47a967-539b-45e2-aab7-48d7750dac11.png)

 To start the ingest process in this page you need to select all the SIPs that you want to ingest and click on the three dots menu on the right side.
 This click open a menu with the following options: